 rodent can live its entire life without drinking water.
 They can fulfill their water requirement through (water present in) the seeds and beans they eat.
 (Source)

 Kangaroo rat can live without drinking water for years

-- Several animals change the color of their skin or hair according to changes in season, especially those living in snowy areas.
+- Several animals change the color of their skin or hair in different seasons, especially those living in snowy areas.
 These animals turn their body (or hair) color to white in winter and dark in the summer season.
 (Source)

-- Few species of fish, crab, ants, and other animals grow their food by farming or livestock.
+- Few species of fish, crabs, ants and other animals grow their food by farming or livestock.
 (Source)

 - Kangaroos and emus are the two known animals that can’t walk backward.
 (Source)